2072/Decursive/Readme.txt

      - IN MAIN DCR BAR:
        Middle-Clicking or ctrl-left-clicking on the label "Decursive" will hide the buttons and lock the frame and the live-list.
+       Alt-Click to move the bar and the live-list.

      - IN WOW KEY BINDING INTERFACE:
        You can bind a lot of things to keys under "Decursive" section.